 Restaurant Technology Trends

-It's no secret that the smartphone has changed the way we live, even the way we cook, order, and pay for food.
-It seems like there's an app for everything, and restaurant technology is following suit.
+It's no secret that the smartphone has changed the way we live, as well as the way we cook, order, and even pay for food.
+It seems like there's an app for everything now, and restaurant technology is following suit.

 The best restaurants are the ones that pick up on trends and make them their own.
 They find ways of giving people something new and exciting with a twist to stand the test of time.
 Of course, not every restaurant can adopt all of the most recent food trends.
 The best approach is to identify one or two trends that can easily be translated to suit your brand.
 It could be as simple as offering a limited-time menu item or as involved as rolling out a whole new concept.
 The most important thing is to stay true to your vision and cook great food.
 Here’s to a successful year!